Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

 For any random vectors $\mathsf{x}_1,\dots,\mathsf{x}_n\in \Lambda_+$, we may assume $\|\mathsf{x}_i\|_h\leq 1$.
 Using the Taylor expansion of the mgf, we can show that:

 Then, for the $q$-th moment, we separate $\mathsf{x}_1$ and $\sum_{i=2}^n \mathsf{x}_i$ and have

-where $A(x_1)$ and $B$ are two PSD matrices obtained via Gurvits's result (Corollary~\ref{cor:hv_2_vars}).
+where $A_1$ and $B_1$ are two PSD matrices obtained via Gurvits's result (Corollary~\ref{cor:hv_2_vars}) such that $A_1$ depends on $\mathsf{x}_1$ and $B_1$ depends on $\mathsf{x}_2,\dots,\mathsf{x}_n$.
 The next step is different from the case of Rademacher sum, since we cannot drop half of the terms by the distribution of $\mathsf{x_1}$.
 Instead, we can fully expand the matrix products in the trace and use Horn's inequality to upper bound the eigenvalue products.
 We have

 By repeating this process, we finally have